samwong0127/katacoda-scenarios/test-scenario/step1.md

 1. Clone the repository from GitHub (you may need to login GitHub) `git clone https://github.com/samwong0127/FatboyEat.git`{{execute}}

-2. Go inside the repository
+2. Then Go inside the repository
 `cd FatboyEat`{{execute}}

 3. Upgrade docker-compose becasue the original one is too old